herlianal12/2_Plantago_scaffolding/README.md

 **Step 2.
 Installing software**

-I used conda to install most of bioinformatics tools and I created several environments due to software incompatibility.
+I used conda to install most of the bioinformatics tools and created several environments due to software incompatibility.
 An example of how to create a conda environment:
 ```
 conda create -n phase_genomics